AMWA-TV/nmos/FAQs.md

 ## When will IS-04 / NMOS be standardised?
 When is it “done”?

-**Great question!**  At the time of writing, the AMWA board has just voted to proceed with elevation of IS-04 v1.0 and v1.1 to full AMWA Specification (It's quite likely that by the time you read this the spec will have been updated to reflect this.)
+**Great question!**  At the time of writing, IS-04 v1.0 and v1.1 have been recently elevated to full AMWA Specification.

-However, there will be further versions of IS-04 and other NMOS specs. v1.2 (currently work in progress as of August 2017) includes support for IS-05 connection management and deprecates the v1.0/v1.1 connection management mechanism.
+However, there will be further versions of IS-04 and other NMOS specs. v1.2 (expected to be elevated to Proposed Specifcation in October 2017) includes support for IS-05 connection management and deprecates the v1.0/v1.1 connection management mechanism.

 Later versions may support further functionality and refactoring of NMOS – as the professional networked media industry matures we can expect requirements to keep changing, so although individual versions will be "done", NMOS will not stand still.

 As for formal due-process standardisation of particular versions of NMOS specifications, this is a question for SMPTE and the desire or otherwise of the industry to see this happen.

 ## Why does IS-04 have connection management if there is IS-05?

 **History.** IS-04 v1.0 and v1.1 predate IS-05.
 A basic connection management mechanism was needed at earlier Incubator workshops so that we could connect together senders and receivers.
 This was included in IS-04 as an expediency, but doesn't really belong there.
 Recent workshops use the separate, and more flexible device connection management API.
 Once IS-05 becomes a Proposed Specifcation, the IS-04 mechanism will be deprecated in v1.2 and may be removed in later versions.

+## Why does IS-05 use SDP?
+And why not _just_ use SDP?

+Despite its ugliness, as of 2017 [SDP] is still regularly used with RTP media streams, and is included in SMPTE's ST 2110-10 for describing streams.
+So 2110-compliant senders and receivers will be using it anyway, and it makes sense for IS-05 to use it.
+This can be either within the JSON messages or via a link.

+However, IS-05 doesn't _require_ the use of SDP.
+It abstracts it through the Sender's ``/transportfile`` resource, and alternative formats can be used.
+For a non-RTP transport this will certainly be the case (e.g. DASH manifest).

+And relying on _just_ SDP itself isn't enough.
+It describes the streams but doesn't provide a means of making connections, so we would be reliant on proprietary mechanisms.

 ## What is the relationship between connection management and network control?